Research

 Progranulin, neuroinflammation and toxicity

-Our lab and others have found that PGRN can be cleaved by the lysosomal enzyme cathepsin D, and that Grn knockout mice develop lysosomal abnormalities.
+Our lab and others have found that PGRN can be cleaved by the lysosomal enzyme cathepsin D, and Grn knockout mice develop lysosomal abnormalities.
 These mice also show aberrant microglial activation, suggesting an interesting link between lysosomal dysfunction and immune responses.
 Neuroinflammatory pathways have long been suspected to influence neuronal degeneration, and our lab uses both mouse models and cell biology to investigate the interplay between these different disease-associated processes.

-The Effects of TDP-43 loss on RNA processing
+The effects of TDP-43 loss on RNA processing

-As TDP-43 normally acts to repress the inclusion of cryptic exons in RNA transcripts, the mislocalization and aggregation of TDP-43 results in an increase in cryptic exon-containing transcripts in the tissues of people with ALS and FTD.
+As TDP-43 normally acts to repress the inclusion of cryptic exons in RNA transcripts, the mislocalization and aggregation of TDP-43 results in an increase in cryptic exon-containing transcripts in the tissues of people with ALS and frontotemporal dementia.
 With the help of our collaborators, we are identifying which TDP-43 targets are aberrantly spliced in the disease state and developing tools to detect the resulting cryptic peptides in vivo.

 Measuring tau seeding and its role in disease progression